sjbylo/aba/README.md

 - **DNS**
    - with A records for OpenShift API, Ingress and the intrnal mirror registry.
 - **NTP**
    - OpenShift requires that NTP be available.
+Installation is possible without an NTP server.
+However, asynchronous server clocks will cause errors, which NTP server prevents.
 - **Private subnet** (optional)
 - **One or two Bastion hosts**
   - A RHEL host or VM